abpframework/abp/docs/en/UI/Angular/Subscription-Service.md

   count$ = interval(1000);

   constructor(private subscription: SubscriptionService) {
-    this.subscription.subscribe(this.count$, console.log);
+    this.subscription.addOne(this.count$, console.log);
   }
 }
 ```

 The values emitted by the `count$` will be logged until the component is destroyed.
-You will not have to `unsubscribe` manually.
+You will not have to unsubscribe manually.

 > Please do not try to use a singleton `SubscriptionService`.
 It simply will not work.